Axway/amplify-central/content/en/docs/integrate_with_central/integrate_with_webhooks.md

 * **group**: resources are defined under a group, which is part of the API's endpoints path
 * **apiVersion**: the version of the API Server API you're using to create this object
 * **kind**: the type of object this represents.
 Kinds are Camel case, for example: Environment, APIService, APIServiceRevision, Webhook
+* **name**: uniquely identifies this resource.
+Only one resource of a given kind in a given scope can have a given name at a time.
+A name is either client-provided or an auto-generate string that refers to an object in a resource URL.
+Example: /management/v1alpha1/environments/mesh where 'mesh' is the name of an environment resource
+* **title**: a display name for the resource when it is shown in the UI
 * **metadata**: resource information
 * **spec**: the state you desire for the object